What is a mouse bungee?

 Less drag, more frag

-- Aesthetically pleasing – fantastic design that sits nicely on a gaming desk.
+- Aesthetically pleasing – a fantastic design that sits nicely on a gaming desk.

 - Well built and sturdy – more importantly, the bungee feels well-built and solid when planted on the desk.